vstconsulting/polemarch/doc/gui.rst

 Also there are several buttons here:

-Sublist buttons:
+Sublinks buttons:

-* **settings** - this button opens dashboard settings of current user.
+* **settings** - this button opens interface settings of current user.

 Action buttons: